reivax-boucoi/INSA/README.md

 # INSA
 Temporary repo for INSA related projects
-Files should be deleted after use.
+Files should be deleted from this repo after use.